PrathamSharma1510/CN_project_1/README.md

 ```diff
 - If you are a windows user use python instead of python3
 ```
+## Start Server
-And start the server use :
+To start the server use command:
 ```py
 python3 server.py
 ```